 Who is eligible to place wagers at NJ sportsbooks?

-In so long as you’re the legal gambling age of 21, and not on any voluntary or involuntary self-exclusion lists, you can place wagers at a land-based outlet.
+As long as you’re the legal gambling age of 21, and not on any voluntary or involuntary self-exclusion lists, you can place wagers at a land-based outlet.

 Those looking to place wagers online must be geolocated in the state borders of New Jersey.
-That doesn’t mean you have to hold residence in the Garden State, but it does mean that you’ll have to have location services activated on your device and that the device must first recognize that you are in fact, in New Jersey.
+That doesn’t mean you have to hold residence in the Garden State, but it does mean that you’ll have to have location services activated on your device, and that the device must first recognize that you are in fact, in New Jersey.

 You do not have to be in New Jersey to skim the betting lines, register an online account, or even make a deposit — only to place real-money wagers.